phetsims/phet-info/deployment-info/sim_deployment.md

 * **PRODUCTION FOR PHET_IO_BRAND**:
    + If this is a version that will be used with students, then make sure to remove the password protection.
 See https://github.com/phetsims/phet-io/blob/master/doc/phetio-security.md for details.
    + Make sure that the current level of instrumentation is represented here in the [Instrumentation Status Spreadsheet](https://docs.google.com/spreadsheets/d/1pU9izdNQkd9vr8TvLAfXe_v68yh-7potH-y712FBPr8/edit#gid=0).
 MAKE SURE TO UPDATE THE "Latest Published Version" COLUMN.
+   + If you are delivering this to a partner, update [partners.md](https://github.com/phetsims/phet-io/blob/master/doc/partners.md) to show this delivery.
+Read the intro of the document to make sure that you format the entry correctly.
 * **RC | PRODUCTION**: Update the "latest SHAs under testing" above, if appropriate.  **NOTE**: Keep in mind that not all sims use all repos.

 ## Step 8.
 Restore your working copy